kerenduchan/kmail/README.md

 # Kmail

-This is  Gmail clone (frontend only), implemented in React.
+This is a Gmail clone (frontend only), implemented in React.
+Data is stored in the browser's local storage.

 This is a demo/showcase project.
-Data is stored in the browser's local storage.

-It is deployed at:
+The app is deployed at:
 https://kerenduchan.github.io/kmail/